 Satoshi Nakamoto designed Bitcoin to be a purely peer-to-peer form of electronic cash that would enable online payments to be sent directly from one party to another without going through a financial institution.
 In addition, Nakamoto wanted to keep public keys anonymous to provide pseudo-anonymity to everyone involved in the payment process.

-States have a mixed opinion when it comes to cryptocurrencies.
+States have mixed opinions when it comes to cryptocurrencies.

 Wyoming passed a bill that exempted crypto from property taxes, making it one of the most crypto-friendly jurisdictions, while several others plan to accept Bitcoin as payment for taxes.
 On the other hand, California and New Mexico have issued warnings about blockchain technologies, and New York passed restrictive oversight laws for cryptocurrency exchanges.